jasongedev/robot-teleop/README.md

 # Hands-free Teleoperation of a Dual-Arm Robot via Real-time 3D Pose Estimation

-This ROS package is a proof of concept visualized in RViz for using ROS and MoveIt to control two robot manipulators that mirror human arm poses in real-time captured through a monocular camera feed.
+This ROS package is a proof of concept visualized in RViz for using ROS and MoveIt! to control two robot manipulators that mirror human arm poses in real-time captured through a monocular camera feed.

 Live demo with commentary: https://youtu.be/JviMLEeE7u8
 <img src="example_gifs/example1.gif" width=1200px>